AlzPatz/yak2d/README.md

 Note - all test must pass for a package to be published to any source

 Finally, for a push to any branch, or pull request to master, packages are uploaded as downloadable build artifacts on github.

+## Contribute

+If anyone would like to contribute, fix bugs, modify, whatever they are more than welcome to submit a pull request

+## Bugs and Issues

+I will try to address any that come up!

+## Credits

+[Veldrid](https://github.com/mellinoe/veldrid) is awesome, and Eric is a great person.

+## License

+MIT and Apache 2.0.
+If anyone knows of a fast, stable sorting algorithm (merge or Tim sort, or equivalent) under MIT license that can replace the use of HPCsharp - I would be keen to hear about it!